mick1997/Boston-Housing-Prices-Predication/README.md

 NuSVR,
 SVR

-# The Neural Net(Keras Deep Learning) use 3 layers and 500 Epochs for predication use.
+# The Neural Net(Keras Deep Learning) use 3 layers and 500 Epochs for predication use

+# Machine Learning tool libray use:
+Keras,
+Tensorflow(as beack engeine for Keras)

+# Other helping tool libray use:
+NumPy
+Pandas,
+scipy,
+matplotlib,
+seaborn,
+sklearn,